qooxdoo/documentation/development/howto/using_non_qx_libs.md

 the lib is loaded in source and build versions of your app before your code starts.
 You can now code happily against PonyChart's API.

+### Inlining the code
+When you build your application with the compiler, the compiler will by default just add ordinary `<script>` tags to load the third party code when compiling a "source" target, and will insert the code inline into the single, minimised javascript file when compiling a "build" target.

+If you want to override this, edit your `compile.json` and in the target definition set the `inline-external-scripts` property to `true` or `false`, or use the `--inline-external-scripts` command line option.

 ## Wrapping the third-party code in an own Qooxdoo library

 There is a more elaborate way to use an external Javascript library, by wrapping